 Justice on November 9, explains further.
 To fulfill the conditions of their ocean shore

-permit, we require an updated emergency plan and will post it here.
+permit, we required an updated emergency plan and have posted it below